Challenger and mobile banks

 How long does it take to set up a Starling Bank account?

-You then need to record a short video of yourself saying a simple phrase and then send off a photo of your passport or driving licence.
+Once you pop in a one-time verification code (sent by text to your phone) and tell the bank your name, date of birth, email address and current home address, you'll be asked to record a short video of yourself saying a simple phrase and supply a photo of your passport or driving licence.

 How do I communicate with Starling Bank?